-Since 2001, RW3 CultureWizard has helped hundreds of companies around the world develop the cultural competency and global mindset needed to drive business results.
+Since 2001, RW3 CultureWizard has helped hundreds of companies and over 5 million employees around the world develop the inclusive collaborative environments that organizations need to drive outstanding business results.

-RW3 CultureWizard has a worldwide network of researchers, writers, and cultural experts, as well as offices in New York, Los Angeles, and London.
+RW3 CultureWizard has a worldwide network of researchers, writers, global inclusion and cultural experts, as well as offices in New York, Los Angeles, and London.

 In addition to her work at UCLA, she worked with The Conference Board (on the aging workforce) and with Catalyst (a women’s think tank) on women in global business.
 She is a frequent speaker on global business, human resources, work-and-family issues, at such conferences as SHRM, Mercer, National Foreign Trade Council, Deloitte, and the American Society of Journalists and Authors.
 She was a commentator for Marketplace on American Public Radio, has been featured on radio and television news and feature programs and was the chairperson for the Southern California Committee for the humanitarian organization, CARE.

-She lived and worked in Japan for two years during which time she studied Japanese language and culture, and also developed curriculum for Japanese adults.
+She lived and worked in Japan fxor two years during which time she studied Japanese language and culture, and also developed curriculum for Japanese adults.

 Annette Messler brings over 25 years’ experience in accounting and human resources to her position as Chief Financial Officer for RW3.
 Her previous positions at Windham International and ECA International provided her with the opportunity to work in a global arena, as did her most recent position as VP of Operations and CFO for an expatriate and international payroll firm.

-Valerie Greenly is Director of Global Client Development.
-She brings 10 years of international relocation experience to her responsibilities of expanding RW³’s customer base and managing client engagements.
+Valerie Greenly is Director of Global Client Service.
+She brings 10 years of international relocation experience to her responsibilities of expanding and managing client engagements.
 Prior to joining RW3, Valerie was head of GMAC’s Asia-Pacific office in Singapore, where she discovered the joys of living and working in Asia.
 This assignment was a fitting culmination of her work at Windham International, where she helped develop expatriate service programs and the global vendor network.

 Valerie received her MBA in Marketing from New York University and her BA in History from Washington College.
 She also studied at Warwick University in Coventry, England.